Beach Town in a Forest

 But, not all we do is so visible.
 This article provides information about efforts underway behind the scenes.

-Writing, Publication, Presentation, Display.
-This category covers how we communicate and share our finds with the larger community.
+Writing, Publication, Presentation, Display: This category covers how we communicate and share our finds with the larger community.
 Writing a compelling story based on research material is the starting point of good communication.
 The committee has an editorial board that reviews all written items for content and copyediting.
 The committee publishes an article in The Shoreline most every month and provides historic background write-ups for various town publications.
 We have provided history presentations to several community groups including the Citizens Academy.
-We’ve displayed parts of our archive collection in the Town Hall Board Room and Lobby display cases, and mounted exhibits at the Bogue Banks Public Library, and the History Museum of Carteret County.
+We’ve displayed parts of our archive collection in the Town Hall Board Room and Lobby display cases, and exhibits and publications at the Bogue Banks Public Library and the History Museum of Carteret County.

 The newest tool for communicating the history stories is our website pineknollhistory.blogspot.com.
 Check it out.

 If you’ve read this far, perhaps some of the activities discussed interest you.
 The committee welcomes visitors at all times.
-We meet monthly, usually on the first Monday of the month at 1:00 p.m. in Town Hall, but it's best to call to check for changes in the schedule.
+We meet monthly, usually on the first Monday of the month at 10:00AM in town hall, but it's best to call to check for changes in the schedule.
 Come join the fun.
 We generally review progress on current research and projects, plan for future activities and share stories.
 Contact the committee at pkshistory@gmail.com.